LispCookbook/cl-cookbook/variables.md

 - first, "square" is defined but never used
 - second, "squale" is an undefined variable.

-If you run the snippet in the REPL, you will get the two warnings but because the snippet is run, and you will see the interactive debugger with the error "The variable SQUALE is unbound".
+If you run the snippet in the REPL, you will get the two warnings but, because the snippet is run, you will see the interactive debugger with the error "The variable SQUALE is unbound".